docker/docs/engine/install/centos.md

 ## Uninstall Docker Engine

-1. Uninstall the Docker Engine, CLI, Containerd, and Docker Compose packages:
+1. Uninstall the Docker Engine, CLI, containerd, and Docker Compose packages:

     ```console
     $ sudo yum remove docker-ce docker-ce-cli containerd.io docker-compose-plugin docker-ce-rootless-extras
     ```

 2. Images, containers, volumes, or customized configuration files on your host are not automatically removed.
 To delete all images, containers, and
     volumes: